Battery-safety-system/Battery-Safety-Sever-Client/readme.md

 ### VNC Connection
 VNC Connection is very tricky.
 First, PC need to connect with raspberry by Network Switcer, or connect with each other directly.
 Then PC will produce a local network ip address, which can be set as 192.168.137.1 <br />
-For Raspberry, we need to make sure Wifi is closed, or wifi will affect the connection with PC.
+For Raspberry, you need to make sure Wifi is closed, or wifi will affect the connection with PC.
 Secondly, go to the Network preferences, and choose config as interface and network name as wlanxx.
 Set ipv4 as 192.168.137.xx(as you like), then click Apply.
-Thirdly, disconnect and reconnect the ethernet port of Raspberry and make sure VNC recommended ip addresses has 192.169.137.xx(of course, at this time, we already open VNC PORT).
+Thirdly, disconnect and reconnect the ethernet port of Raspberry and make sure VNC recommended ip addresses has 192.169.137.xx(of course, before all of these, you must open VNC PORT).

 ### Arduino(raspberry)
 Download Arduino IDE in Linux: